elfunl123/customizedsearchbar/README.md

 ## Permissions Required

+- If you use 0.0.6 version, you don't need add permissions.
-Before using this package, certain permissions need to be added for your Android and iOS applications.
+- If you use 1.0.0 version, you need to add permissions for your Android and iOS applications before using this package.
 These permissions are for accessing your phone's microphone.
 Below, you will find where and how to add these permissions to your files.

 ### Android Permission